Yu Shan: History

 Under the Qing Dynasty, W. Morrison, captain of the American steam freighter Alexander, sighted the mountain while departing from Anping Harbor (present-day Anping, Tainan) in 1857.
 His log was the first western mention of the mountain, which took his name in European accounts.
 European mountaineers couldn't access the mountain at the time due to hostile relations of local aborigines to both Qing authorities and Europeans.

 Under the Japanese, the anthropologists Torii Ryūzō and Ushinosuke Mori became the first people recorded to summit the mountain in 1900.
 They gave it the name "Mount Niitaka", which was used as the name of the Niitaka Arisan National Park (新高阿里山国立公園) in 1937.
 The Imperial Japanese Navy also used the mountain's name in its "Go" signal—NIITAKAYAMANOBORE 1208 (ニイタカヤマノボレ一二○八 [Kanji: 新高山登る一二○八]), meaning "Climb Mount Niitaka 1208"—to begin the surprise attack against the USN Pacific Fleet and its base at Pearl Harbor, Hawaii, on 7 December 1941 (8 December [1208] in Japanese calendar).

 The Yushan weather station on the north peak was finished in 1943.

 Under the Republic of China, a large bronze statue of Yu Youren was placed on the Yushan summit in 1966.
 The statue was cut down and thrown into a ravine by activists for Taiwan independence in 1996.

 In recent years, Yushan has played an important role in a new focus on Taiwan's identity.
-Because of its iconic status, Yushan has been chosen to be the background of the newly-issued NT$1,000 notes on 20 July 2005.
-Similarly, a newly-found asteroid by Lulin Observatory of National Central University was named after Yushan on 28 December 2007.
+Because of its iconic status, Yushan has been chosen to be the background of the newly issued NT$1,000 notes on 20 July 2005.
+Similarly, an asteroid discovered by National Central University's Lulin Observatory on 28 December 2007 was named "Yushan" in honor of the mountain.

 Climate

-Yushan has an alpine climate (Köppen ETH).
+Yushan has an alpine climate (Köppen ET/ETf).
 The tip of Yushan is usually covered with frost from November to March.
 Elevations above 2,000 m may sometimes see snow during the winter months, and there are four consecutive months of snow accumulation at places with elevations higher than 3,000 m.
 The first snow may appear in October and completely melts by May.
 Snow falls 24.3 days per year on average on Yushan, and the number is gradually decreasing.

 Yushan receives around 3100 mm of precipitation annually.
 It rains an average of 140 days per year, with the greatest frequency between May and August.
 From May until the first part of June is plum rain season or monsoon season.
 Taiwan's typhoon season roughly falls between July and September.
 The peak month is in August, which sees 520 mm of precipitation on average, compared to 70 mm in December, the driest month.